 Most common fault codes in $7E8 & $7E9

-The table below is the most common fault codes that you’re more likely to have.
+The table below show the most common fault codes that you’re most likely to have.

-Note: It’s not 100% that your car will throw these codes.
-However, as a mechanic, I would say 70% chance you’re going to have those.
+Note: It’s not 100% certain that your car will throw these codes.
+However, as a mechanic, I would say that there’s roughly a 70% chance that you’re going to have those.
 Whatever codes you receive, leave a comment below.
 I’ll try my best to help you all.

 What do 7EA, 7EB, 7EC, 7ED, 7EE, 7EF mean?

-Just like 7E8 and 7E9, these 7Ex submenus are not engine codes (and they are not commonly found as 7E8 and 7E9).
+Just like 7E8 and 7E9, these 7Ex sub-menus are not engine codes (and they are not as common as 7E8 and 7E9).

 7EA, 7EB, 7EC, 7ED, 7EE, 7EF refer to the communication CAN identifier.
-Some OBD2 code readers use these codes when it needs more info, such as which part of the ECU(engine control unit) needs to be scanned.
+Some OBD2 code readers use these codes when they need more information, such as which part of the ECU (engine control unit) needs to be scanned.

 When the tool has access to these sub-menus, click on all of them to check if there are any fault codes.